wtfil/examples/README.md

 # node-context

-Example of how `domain` side effect could be use as global context storage
+Example of how `domain` side effect could be used as global context storage